Notice of Pre-AIA or AIA Status

 As per Claim 7.
 The information processing apparatus according to claim 1, wherein the processor is configured to: in the case where the abnormality is detected in biological information acquired from the patient, refer to the past transmission history information to transmit the identification information of the patient and the information including the fact that the abnormality is detected in the biological information to an address with a latest transmission date and time among addresses to which a prescription has been transmitted in the past (at least paragraph 35, 51, 58, 68; medication module 39 maintains data about the patient's current medicines, details about the medicines, medical history, compliance data, reminders, ineffective medicines for the patient, medical allergies, and side effects associated with any current and past medicines; detects incompatible medication being prescribed and fulfilled at a pharmacy).

 As per Claim 8.
-The information processing apparatus according to claim 1, wherein the processor is configured to: acquire the address information representing the address of the institution that has received the prescription from another system, and store the address information in the memory (at least paragraph 18-21, 44-45, 50, 52; databases).
+The information processing apparatus according to claim 1, wherein the processor is configured to: acquire the address information representing the address of the pharmacy institution that has received the prescription medicine from another system (at least paragraph 18-21, 44-45, 50, 52; databases).

 As per Claim 9.
-The information processing apparatus according to claim 8, wherein the processor is configured to: acquire information on a prescription content of the prescription from the another system together with the address information representing the address of the institution that has received the prescription, store the acquired information in the memory, and in the case where the abnormality is detected in biological information acquired from the patient, transmit information including the information on the prescription content of the prescription to the address represented by the address information (at least paragraph 64; eg. reconcile prescription data 232 to make sure that the data is synchronized with information that resides with pharmacies; at least paragraph 68; the detection of a dangerous spike in blood pressure data being monitored by a cuff device worn by the patient.
+The information processing apparatus according to claim 8, wherein the processor is configured to: acquire information on the prescription content of the prescription medicine from the another system together with the address information representing the address of the pharmacy institution that has received the prescription medicine, store the acquired information in the memory, and in the case where the abnormality is detected in biological information acquired from the patient, transmit information including the information on the prescription content of the prescription medicine to the address represented by the address information (at least paragraph 64; eg. reconcile prescription data 232 to make sure that the data is synchronized with information that resides with pharmacies; at least paragraph 68; the detection of a dangerous spike in blood pressure data being monitored by a cuff device worn by the patient.
 The actionable data engine 238 may then issue an alert or notification to, for example, the patient, the patient's care team, which may include, e.g., physicians, nurses, pharmacist, home caregiver, social worker, case manager, and family members)).

 Claims 10-11 do not, in substance, add or define any additional limitations over claim 1 and therefore are rejected for similar reasons, supra.
 Claims 10 and 11 are CRM and method claims corresponding to claim 1 and are rejected in the same manner with respect to claim 1 above.